life-itself/community/vault/setting-the-world-to-rights-residency.md

 ![[assets/images/liam-Cropped.jpg]]

 Liam is a cognitive and social scientist and co-founder of Life Itself, and co-director of the Climate Majority Project a climate organisation devoted to spreading consensus for serious climate action across cultural boundaries.
 He draws on cogntive scientific, meta-modern theory, contemplative practices, and collective wisdom to navigate the tensions that immobilise cultural imagination.
-His book with Perspectiva "beyond the shadows of the enligthenment" explores how to move past the dogmas around over-rationality, individualism and moral superiority by addressing their emotional roots rather than trying argue with them.
+His book with Perspectiva "beyond the shadows of the enligthenment" explores how contemplative practices such as Zen can help us to actually move past addictions to ideas of (over)rationality, individualism and moral superiority by addressing their emotional roots (like ad addiction) rather than disputing them on an intellectual level.
+He also loves to dance and cook.

 Learn more about Liam and his work [here](https://www.liamkavanagh.me/).